Dissipative Kerr solitons, breathers and chimera states in coherently driven passive cavities with parabolic potential: Abstract

 \section{Abstract}

-We analyze the stability and dynamics of dissipative Kerr solitons in the presence of a parabolic potential.
+We analyze the stability and dynamics of Kerr dissipative solitons (DKSs) in the presence of a parabolic potential.
 This potential stabilizes oscillatory and chaotic regimes, favoring the generation of static DKSs.
 Furthermore, the potential induces the emergence of new dissipative structures, such as asymmetric breathers and chimera-like states.
-Based on a mode decomposition of these states, we unveil the underlying modal interactions.
+Based on a mode decomposition of the previous dynamics, we unveil the underlying modal interactions.

 Dissipative temporal Kerr soliton (DKS) \cite{wabnitz:93} generation and manipulation have been an emerging topic in photonics over the past decade, since they provide a breakthrough framework for coherent frequency comb generation in chip-scale microresonator platforms \cite{herr_temporal_2014-1,PASQUAZI20181}.
 In contrast to conservative systems, where solitons are formed due to a counter-balance between dispersion and nonlinearity, dissipative solitons additionally require an equilibrium between internal dissipation and external energy flow or driving.
-The dynamics and stability of DKSs have been analyzed in details in the mean-field approximation, where passive Kerr resonators are described by a driven and damped nonlinear Schroedinger model \cite{haelterman_dissipative_1992,chembo_theory_2017}.
+The dynamics and stability of DKSs have been analyzed in detail in the mean-field approximation, where passive Kerr resonators are described by a driven and damped nonlinear Schroedinger model \cite{haelterman_dissipative_1992,chembo_theory_2017}.
 In this context, a large variety of DKSs emerge in anomalous and normal dispersion regimes \cite{parra-rivas_dark_2016,parra-rivas_bifurcation_2018-1,parra-rivas_origin_2021}.
 As the pump intensity grows larger, DKSs undergo different types of instabilities, leading to complex spatio-temporal dynamics, which can be either periodic (i.e., breathers) or chaotic \cite{leo_temporal_2010,anderson_observations_2016,liu_characterization_2017,lucas_breathing_2017,bao_observation_2018}.